dahanks/cortex/wetware-py/README.md

 * Add a specialized section in the config file for your Worker
 * Add command line arguments for your Worker
 * Add to message verification so you can assert that people aren't sending you garbage messages.

+# Neuron-py
+This library gives you the ability to communicate with Neuron in your Wetware worker.
+There are some lightweight wrappers to encapsulate the API, which you may use or ignore at your will.

+### Statements
+Neuron expects all requests as an array under the key 'statements'.
+The Statements() constructor will build this for you.
+You can also pass Statements(<string>) to construct a quick Statements object to pass into a publish() or reply().

+### Responses
+Neuron will return its responses as a list of 'statements' as well.
+But if you'd like to quickly convert that responses to a list, just use Responses(frame) in your worker callback.
+You can iterate over that list as normal.